403rd AFSB welcomes Brown, bids farewell to Rennard in change of command ceremony

 |0

-This work, 403rd AFSB welcomes Brown, bids farewell to Rennard in change of command ceremony [Image 5 of 5], by Galen Putnam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 403rd AFSB welcomes Brown, bids farewell to Rennard in change of command ceremony, by Galen Putnam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-403rd AFSB welcomes Brown, bids farewell to Rennard in change of command ceremony

 LEAVE A COMMENT